|:: HOME :: GET EMAIL UPDATES :: Surration :: Starting Over :: Peephole in my Skull :: TaerKitty :: Rando :: One Word

 Read/Post Comments (1)

 Hello, I am YFAT or Lo.
-I have been writing on Journal Scape for about ten years now.
-How the time flies!
+I have been writing/around on Journal Scape for over a decade now.
+Time flies!
 This journal chronicles my random thoughts, high moments and sometimes low, throughout high school, college, and now beyond, into the world of "adulthood", whatever that means.

 2010-05-11 12:15 PM